miguelraz/miguelraz.github.io/blog/dispatch.md

 }

 \miguelito{Huh - sounds like Julia got really... lucky (?) in that it didn't need to be the first to run up against these problems?
-That knowledge seems to be accrued over decades by loads of smart people.}
+That knowledge accrues over decades by loads of smart people by trying, failing, and figuring things out.}

 \dispatch{:tada: Correct! :tada: Julia has benefitted immensely from the efforts of others.
 We gain nothing from being smug about recent successes - there's still lots of problems to solve and it's in our best interests that we nurture a diverse community of people that we can cross-pollinate ideas with.
 Maybe someone implements multiple dispatch with some different tradeoffs in Python (like the [Plum library!](https://github.com/wesselb/plum)), or [type class resolution in Lean](https://youtu.be/UeGvhfW1v9M?t=3011) or whatever they're building with [F\*](https://www.fstar-lang.org/tutorial/) that shows us a new way of thinking.
 We lose nothing by encouraging people to experiment, far and wide.}

 \miguelito{Hold up, you had mentioned that Julia's not the first to get multiple dispatch.
 Why didn't it pick up in the other languages?}

 \dispatch{Hmmm, hard to say, I think we'd need to reach out to a legit PL historian for that.
 However, looking at some of the other key components that coalesce together helps suss some of it out:
-1. Common Lisp had a very easy opt-in multiple dispatch system, but it was slow.
+1. Common Lisp had an easy opt-in multiple dispatch system, but it was slow.
 People didn't buy in because it cost performance.
-There's a social factor to this - if your paradigm takes more effort to use, it's less likely to be learned widely.
+There's a social factor to this - if your paradigm takes more effort to use, it's less likely to be grow.
 2. Performance was not an afterthought.
 Look at the graveyard of attempts to [speed up Python](https://wiki.python.org/moin/PythonImplementations), all mutually incompatible.
 The Julia devs designed the abstractions to match LLVM semantics to optimize for performance.
 At some point, you have to ask if you're standing in the right place to begin with, like the London cabby:

 > Excuse me, what's the best way to get to Manchester?